Andorra–China relations

 Andorra–China relations refers to the bilateral relations between the Principality of Andorra and the People's Republic of China.
 The two countries established diplomatic relations on June 29, 1994.
-However, neither country has an embassy in the other's territory.
+Andorra does not have an embassy in China, and China is represented in Andorra by its embassy in Madrid, Spain.

 History

 The two countries established diplomatic relations on June 29, 1994.
 In January 2005, Andorran Prime Minister Forne visited China.
 In August 2008, Andorran Prime Minister Pintate visited China to attend the opening ceremony of the Beijing Olympic Games.
 In May 2014, Andorran Foreign Minister Savoia and Tourism Minister Camp visited China.
 In February 2022, Andorran Minister of Culture and Sports Gonzalez visited China to attend the opening ceremony of the Beijing Winter Olympics.
 On June 26, 2024, China and Andorra jointly held a reception at the National Concert Hall in Andorra City to celebrate the 30th anniversary of the establishment of diplomatic relations.

 Economic relations

 In 2022, the trade volume between China and Andorra was US$22.452 million, a year-on-year increase of 345.2%, of which China's exports were US$22.261 million and China's imports were US$191,000.